 Start with what you have and see what happens.
 Most of us will start with a small amount and see what impact it can have.
 The next thing is to play with the savings calculator with compound interest.

-This is where you see the amount grow because your interest begins to earn interest over time as well.
-Albert Einstein called this the 8th wonder of the World, he was right the effect it has on your savings can be staggering.
+This is where you see the amount grow because your interest begins to earn interest over time.
+Albert Einstein called this the 8th wonder of the World; he was right.
+The effect it has on your savings can be staggering.

-Now scroll back to the top and see what impact this savings calculator will have on your saving goals, then take a look at some savings accounts.
+Now see what impact this savings calculator will have on your saving goals and then look at some savings accounts.